Will my child need a piano?

-What is your make-up policy for classes?
+What is your make-up policy?

-What will you focus on in class/lessons?
+What will you focus on in lessons?

 Through the use of playing solos, duets, and playing games, and rhythmic exercises (think percussion instruments!)
 I focus on setting up your child to have an incredibly strong foundation in music.
 Included in a strong foundation is note reading, ear training, technique, theory, rhythm, and creativity.